-The map you can see covers what is traditionally the complete route of the French Way from Roncesvallesalthough it is true that you can start on the other side of the border with France by walking the 24 kms that separate St Jean Pied de Port from this small town in Navarre.
+The map you’re viewing traditionally covers the entire route of the French Way from Roncesvalles.
+However, it’s worth noting that you can also choose to start from the other side of the border in France and walk the 24 kilometers that separate St Jean Pied de Port from this small town in Navarre.

-How can I interpret this map of the French Way?
+How can I understand this map of the French Way?

-This map breaks down the almost 800 kms of the French Route.
-Divided into 33 stages, it is a route that crosses a large part of the Spanish geography.
-Along the route you are going to cross 4 Autonomous Communities and 7 Provinces.
-Visit Navarra, La Rioja, Castilla y León (provinces of Burgos, Palencia and León) and Galicia (provinces of Lugo and A Coruña).
+This map details the nearly 800 kilometers of the French Route, divided into 33 stages.
+It traverses a significant portion of Spanish geography, crossing 4 Autonomous Communities and 7 Provinces.
+Along the route, you’ll visit Navarra, La Rioja, Castilla y León (provinces of Burgos, Palencia, and León), and Galicia (provinces of Lugo and A Coruña).

 To take into account!